 Set Your White Balance

-If your camera is set to Auto White Balance, your images may end up far more blue than you want them.
+is set to Auto White Balance, your images may end up far more blue than you want them.
 Even when shooting in RAW, it’s a good idea to choose a manual setting for your White Balance.
 A good starting point is setting it to “shade” or “cloudy” to preserve those gorgeous golden hues shot during your magic hour photography shoot.

 Golden Hour Portrait